 Neutral running shoes offer the minimum amount of support.
 They’re often recommended to high-arched harriers like me because our feet are more rigid.

-Stability shoes are ideal for medium-arched runners, which are 80 percent of the population.
+Stability shoes are ideal for medium-arched runners, which comprise 80 percent of the population.
 These shoes provide medium support because your feet are more flexible.

 Confused?
 Don’t be.
 Next time you’re buying running shoes (or when you’re buying, if this is your first trip!), you already know how to speak Running Shoe (it feels like its own language sometimes).
 You’re less likely to get injured if you buy the right shoes, so know what you’re getting into and find a specialty running store that can fit you with the best running shoes for your feet.

-Want to print out and take this with you to the running shoe store?
+Do you want to print out and take this to the running shoe store?